India pushes ahead with Rohingya deportation amid Myanmar crackdown | DW | 24.03.2021

 The volatile situation has triggered warnings of a brewing humanitarian crisis along Myanmar's border with neighboring India, as many Myanmar citizens attempt to flee the crackdown.

-The northeastern Indian state of Mizoram — which shares a porous 400-kilometer border with Myanmar, mostly along the Tiau river — is particularly affected by the influx, as its people share deep ethnic ties with communities on the other side of the border like the Chins.
+The Indian state of Mizoram — which shares a porous 400-kilometer border with Myanmar, mostly along the Tiau River — is particularly affected by the influx, as its people share deep ethnic ties with communities on the other side of the border like the Chins.

 Indian border guards, however, have been sealing the border and pushing back those trying to enter the country.

-The authorities' handling hasn't gone down well with Mizoram.
+The authorities' handling of the situation hasn't gone down well with Mizoram.
 The state's Chief Minister Zoramthanga last week wrote a letter to Indian Prime Minister Narendra Modi seeking his intervention to resolve the humanitarian situation.

 Zoramthanga requested that New Delhi offer political asylum to those fleeing Myanmar, saying that "a human catastrophe of gigantic proportions is happening in Myanmar right in front of our eyes."